HVAC Schools in Tampa and St. Petersburg, FL

 The college offers an HVAC diploma program in which students learn through classroom lectures and hands-on training in the lab.
 Preparing students for entry-level employment in the HVAC industry, the program prepares students in installing and servicing light commercial and residential air conditioning and heating systems.

-Taught by industry professionals, the curriculum includes an introduction to building construction, as well as courses on electricity and electronics, motors and controls, HVAC/R theory, HVAC system design, commercial HVAC/R, and career preparation.
+The curriculum Taught by industry professionals includes an introduction to building construction and courses on electricity and electronics, motors and controls, HVAC/R theory, HVAC system design, commercial HVAC/R, and career preparation.

 Graduates acquire the knowledge and experience needed to seek entry-level positions as residential and light commercial HVAC technicians.
 On successful completion, graduates can take up opportunities at HVAC firms, construction sites, educational facilities, government facilities, hospitals, residential establishments, office buildings, factories, and more.